ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: APPENDIX: Description of individual Binary/Multiple systems

 \subsection{G208.68-19.20N2}

-G208.68-19.20N2 is located in Orion A and some YSOs were discovered to be associated with it in JCMT SCUBA and GBT 3.3\,mm continuum emission observation \citep{2008DiFrancesco,2014Schnee}.
+G208.68-19.20N2 is located in Orion A and some YSOs were discovered to be associated with it in JCMT SCUBA and Green Bank Telescope 3.3\,mm continuum emission observation \citep{2008DiFrancesco,2014Schnee}.

-A proto-binary system candidate containing a starless core and a protostar is found in this dense core based on our ALMA 1.3\,mm dust continuum observations.
+A protobinary system candidate containing a starless core and a protostar is found in this dense core based on our ALMA 1.3\,mm dust continuum observations.
 The starless core G208.68-19.20N2$\_$A is very dense and will collapse to form a new protostar \citep{sahu_alma_2021}.
-The protostar G208.68-19.20N2$\_$B is not associated with an outflow, indicating that it is like an evolved class I protostar.
-The envelope+disk mass of this protostar is just 0.009 $\pm$ 0.001 M$_\odot$.
+The protostar G208.68-19.20N2$\_$B is not associated with an outflow, indicating that it is likely an evolved Class I protostar.
+The envelope+disk mass of this protostar is just 0.009 $\pm$ 0.001 $\textit{M}_\odot$.